section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 If you are a complete beginner to these technologies, you may still be able to follow the tutorial without major difficulties.
 Whenever you get a doubt, go to the documentation referenced at the end of the article to understand them better.

-### Brief history about the game and its contributions to AI
+### A brief history of the game and its contributions to AI
 Hunt the Wumpus is a text-based adventure game developed in 1973 by Gregory Yob for PC.
-In the game, the player enters a dungeon made of several conneced rooms and has to avoid pit falls, bats that can move him to a random room, and kill the monster Wumpus with an arrow.
+In the game, the player enters a dungeon made of several connected rooms and has to avoid pitfalls, bats that can move him to a random room, and kill the monster Wumpus with an arrow.

-The player will know if there's a pit nearby, when he feels a breeze and he knows when there's a Wumpus nearby, when he feels a stink.
+The player will know if there's a pit nearby when he feels a breeze and he knows when there's a Wumpus nearby when he feels a stink.

 The "Wumpus World" is a slightly modified version of the Hunt the Wumpus game as mentioned in one of the most influential books [*Artificial Intelligence: a Modern Approach*](https://www.amazon.com.br/Artificial-Intelligence-Approach-Stuart-Russell/dp/0134610997).